hisefath/PythonDjangoWebApp/README.md

 │   └── wsgi.py
 └── manage.py
 ```
-	a. import modules such as: (inViews:[httpReponse, Render]) create a view
+	- import modules such as: (inViews:[httpReponse, Render]) create a view
-	b. make urls.py file in app and include (inUrls:[include])
+	- make urls.py file in app and include (inUrls:[include])
-	c. type out path pattern
+	- type out path pattern
-	d. type out path pattern in web project urls.py file
+	- type out path pattern in web project urls.py file
-	e. workflow:: add views for app-> update path patterns for app -> update webapp path patterns
+	- workflow:: add views for app-> update path patterns for app -> update webapp path patterns

 8. Creating Templates in an app directory
 ###### instead of creating html for all views, we create <templates> sub-directory
 ###### inside of templates, new subdirectory in the name of our app (although redundant, makes things clear)
 ###### <whateverAppName> -> templates -> <whatverAppName> -> template.html
-	a. views.py -> render your html pages based on request
+	- views.py -> render your html pages based on request
-	b. templates-> blog -> <filename>.html we can have base.html for repeat code
+	- templates-> blog -> <filename>.html we can have base.html for repeat code
-	c. import bootstrap and custom.css for every item post
+	- import bootstrap and custom.css for every item post
-	d. update routes based on what we click on navbar
+	- update routes based on what we click on navbar
-	e. also created dummy data as 'context'
+	- also created dummy data as 'context'
 9. To create a super user for the Administrator page, run
 ```
 ptyhon manage.py makemigrations
 python manage.py runserver
 python manage.py createsuperuser
 ```
-	a. you can now login, in /admin page
+	- you can now login, in /admin page
-	b. click users to see your users
+	- click users to see your users
-	c. you can edit info, check current users/groups/etc.
+	- you can edit info, check current users/groups/etc.
-	d. django doesnt store your actual passwords, it automatically hashes them
+	- django doesnt store your actual passwords, it automatically hashes them
 10. Create models class in your models.py file in your app directory
-	a. run python manage.py makemigrations
+	- run python manage.py makemigrations
-	b. this creates a 0001_intial.py file under migrations sub-directory
+	- this creates a 0001_intial.py file under migrations sub-directory
-	c. to create this table in your database, run
+	- to create this table in your database, run
 	```
 	python manage.py sqlmigrate blog 0001
 	python manage.py sqlmigrate <appName> <migrationNumber>
 	```
-	d.
-After you create model class and create your table, run the migrate command
+	- After you create model class and create your table, run the migrate command
 	```
 	python manage.py migrate
 	```
-	e.
-Migrations are so useful bc they allow us to make changes to our databses even after its created and has existing data in the database
+	- Migrations are so useful bc they allow us to make changes to our databses even after its created and has existing data in the database
-	f. if you wanted to query the database using these models, you can access the shell by running
+	- if you wanted to query the database using these models, you can access the shell by running
 	```
 	python manage.py shell
 	```
-	g. example commands in the shell
+	- example commands in the shell
 	```
 	from blog.models import Post
 	from django.contrib.auth.models import User